Fusion-Lightguns/Fusion-Light-Gun/Setup-Volt.md

 # Fusion Volt Setup -------------------- Version 1.00

+# LED SEtup for Fusion Phaser

+With LED setup you have two choices, USB BAR or Loose.

+USB Bar use IR LEDs in a usb wii bar.

+Loose uses a IR LED Kit or DIY IR LEDS on wires.

+# USB Bar Setup

+    - Find middle of TV

+    - Place USB Bars in center top & bottom of tv/screen.

+    - Plug USB Bars into a power supply.

+    - Calibrate gun

+    - Enjoy

-# LED Setup
+# Loose LED Setup

-1. Unwrap LEDS and figure out wher e your gonna plug in

-2. Mount LEDS in a cross ponts shape.
-Top of TV in center, left of TV in center and so on.

-3. For further LED setup/calbration see Step 6 in Software Setup below
+    - Find middle of TV

+    - Put two leds on top of tv and on bottom of tv, equal distance from the middle and edge of TV

+    - Calibrate gun

+    - Enjoy

-# Software Setup
+# Calibration

-1. Plug Gun into Pi/PC
+- Plug Gun into Pi/PC

-2. Extract Fusion-Lightguns.zip

-3. For quick calibration (maybe well see)

 - Press calibration on gun

+- Shoot Center of screen as accurately as possible

+- Move gun up/down shoot center of screen

+- Move gun left/right shoot center of screen

-- Shoot Top Left Then Bottom Right
+- Shoot to finish

-4. Advanced Calibration
+# Advanced Calibration

-- For windows follow 3a

-- For Linux use 3b

-4a.
-Windows

-- Plug in a keyboard

 - Plug in Fusion Volt

+- Download this github : COMING SOON

+- Extract somewhere

+- Open Fusion-Gun-Tool Folder

-- Open \Fusion-Lightguns\Software\Fusion-Guns-Tool\Fusion-Guns-Tool.exe
+- Open Advance-Calibrate.mp4

-- Click on Calibrate

-- Follow on screen instructions
+- Follow Video instructions.

-4b.
-Linux/Pi

-- Plug in a keyboard
+# LED ADvanced Setup

-- Plug in Fusion Volt
+- Plug in LEDS

-- Install Wine to run windows program.
-Linux program work in progress
+- Download this github : COMING SOON

+- Extract somewhere

+- Open Fusion-Gun-Tool Folder

-- Open \Fusion-Lightguns\Software\Fusion-Guns-Tool\Fusion-Guns-Tool.exe
+- Open Advance-Calibrate.mp4

-- Click on Calibrate

-- Follow on screen instructions
+- Follow Video instructions.

-5. Click Save Calibration

-6. Click on LED Fine Tune (6-8 optional)

-7. Check out on screen LED Guide lines

-8. Move LEDS to match Guide Lines

-9. Close Fusion-Guns-Tool
+6. Close Fusion-Gun-Tool